 Because modular homes must be built to withstand the forces of truck delivery and lifting forces when the crane places them on their foundations they are built considerably stronger than the typical site-built home.

 If you’ve built a home through a snowy or rainy season you know the effects it can have on your partially built home.
-When working with deadlines lumber is often covered before it has time to dry out and can have effects on the longevity of your home.
+When working with deadlines, lumber is often enclosed in the walls before it has time to dry out and can have effects on the longevity of your home.
 Modular homes are built in a climate controlled facility, and are completely weather-tight before leaving the factory.